palera1n/palen1x/README.md

 - [palera1n-c](https://github.com/palera1n/palera1n-c) will never work in VirtualBox, VMware or any virtual machine that doesn't support a PCI passthrough.
 If you receive a `Segmentation Fault` that's on you.

-- Use `-f -c` or `-f -B` for Rootful on your first jailbreak, you also must use *only* `-f` to boot, otherwise it'll spit out an error saying that you already created the fakeFS/bindFS or it'll freeze.
+- Use `-f -c` or `-f -B` for Rootful when creating fakeFS/bindFS, you also must use *only* `-f` to boot fakeFS/bindFS, otherwise it'll spit out an error saying that you already created the fakeFS/bindFS or it'll freeze without fakeFS/bindFS.
     - (`-f -B` won't work on 16.x, downgrade to 15.6RC if you want to use it).

 - This distro's purpose is to make [palera1n-c](https://github.com/palera1n/palera1n-c) easier and more intuitive(with TUI) to use within a stripped down distribution.
 Each option in `palera1n_options` correlates to what can be found in palera1n-c documentation.
 I am not including flags that the user will most likely never need, for example, `-i`.
 Further documention on [palera1n-c](https://github.com/palera1n/palera1n-c) can be found [here](https://cdn.nickchan.lol/palera1n/artifacts/c-rewrite/palera1n.1.html).